-• Setting encapsulation-specific options
+Setting encapsulation-specific options

 See the sections on configuring connections later in this chapter for details on the PPP, Combinet, and other encapsulation options.
-They are used in the Answer profile only when corresponding options are not set in the caller's configured profile.
+The Answer Profile uses these options only when you have not set corresponding options in the caller's configured profile.

-• X.75 options
+X.75 options